 Deepti Naval drops a fond memory with her father from their Europe getaway

-Mumbai: Veteran actress Deepti Naval treated the netizens with a fond memory with her father from their getaway to Europe back in 1982.
-The photo...
+Veteran actress Deepti Naval treated the netizens with a fond memory with her father from their getaway to Europe back in 1982.
+The photo showed the...

-Mumbai: Veteran actress Deepti Naval treated the netizens with a fond memory with her father from their getaway to Europe back in 1982.

 Adoring the throwback photo, an Insta user shared in the comment section, "This is one of the best n beautiful picture of the day, u look so much pretty girl in this very picture.Deep regards."

-Earlier, Deepti spoke about the monumental shift in the film industry over the years during an exclusive conversation with IANS.
+Earlier, Deepti spoke about the monumental shift in the film industry over the years during an exclusive conversation.

 Shedding light on the changes that she has witnessed in Hindi cinema from her era to the current times, Deepti told IANS, “Well today, there is a lot of visual finesse in our movies.
 So that is something that I like the most.
 Our films are at par with the international standards.
 In terms of world cinema, we are as good as them technically and visually.
 There are a lot of skills today among all.
 Whether it is the technicians or even the actors.
 Everybody is trained.
 Everybody has learnt their craft.
 You don't just stroll into the film industry, and become an actor, like me, I didn't learn anything.
 Everybody brings training.
 They are very focused”.